 Users with MANAGE CONSUMER GROUPS system privilege can create, alter, and delete consumer groups.

 You can create consumer groups and allocate resources to them by setting the attributes of the consumer group.
 You must specify the CPU_WEIGHT attribute when creating a new consumer group.
 All other attributes are optional.
 For information about the attributes and their default values, see Consumer Group Attributes.

 ALTER CONSUMER GROUP <identifier> SET

 DROP CONSUMER GROUP <identifier>;

 To limit the data volume in your system, it's possible to use the concept of schema quotas.
 You can specify the maximum raw data size for a schema (the raw size of all contained data objects).
 By default, the raw data sizes for schemas are unlimited.
-You can define the limit through ALTER SCHEMA command .
-The corresponding raw data sizes for objects is available in the system table EXA_ALL_OBJECT_SIZES.
+You can define the limit through the ALTER SCHEMA command.
+The corresponding raw data sizes for objects are available in the system table EXA_ALL_OBJECT_SIZES.
 The value NULL means unlimited.
 If the limit of a schema is exceeded, users will get an error message during the commit when trying to insert additional data.